ulkerg/GoncaUlkerHayta-AygazMachineLearning/README.md

 #In a churn prediction problem, we cannot directly use unsupervised learning algorithms.
 In such problems, we can perform clustering to identify customer segments with a high likelihood of churn.
 After clustering, it would be more appropriate to continue with supervised algorithms.

 #In this project, I aimed to select the right features and the optimal number of clusters to achieve a high Silhouette Score.
 Looking at the Silhouette Score, we can say that the clustering is bad.
+The K-means algorithm does not seem to be suitable for churn estimation.